Saturday, March 25, 2017

 As for eliminating temptation, that cannot be done perfectly because human nature is fallen and said proclivities will creep up on us from time to time.
 The best way to dampen down temptation is to identify with certainty its source and find ways to permanently remove or avoid it.
 Jesus Christ specifically taught that lusting is equivalent to actually committing adultery and fornication (Matthew 5:28-29).
 It is a form of idolatry (Colossians 3:5).
 However, being physically attracted to a member of the opposite sex is not wrong in and of itself.
 We were biologically hardwired to be that way.

 God absolutely despises divorce (Malachi 2:16).
 He regards it as evidence of faithlessness.
 Divorce was not a part of His original order of things.
 God only tolerated the termination of marriages because the hearts of men are hard (Matthew 19:8-9).
 He knew that our relationships could go sour.
 Therefore, if it be at all possible, it is best for arguing couples to seek reconciliation.
 That may entail a degree of compromise in either one or both parties.
-For instance, wives and children should never be placed into a situation that leaves them without a source of income to provide for their needs.
+For instance, wives and children should never be placed into a situation that leaves them without sustenance to provide for their needs.
 Every situation is different and must be dealt with accordingly.

 Marriage was instituted by God, so He has complete authority over it.
 Divorce could actually be seen as a grace in that it exists when no potential remedies work.
 This kind of a decision should never be taken lightly and only in sorrow.
 The best thing to do is marry somebody who shares a similar worldview.
 Even a person who claims to be a Christian may be a bad candidate for marriage (Matthew 7:21).
 Some people may have to wait a long time before finally getting married, like Isaac who was forty before he got married (Genesis 25:20).
 In fact, a person does not have to get married if he does not want to.
 Even Christ spoke of the celibate (Matthew 19:11-12).

-2 comments:
+No comments: